lmorchard/blog.lmorchard.com/posts/2022-06-07-finley-and-charley/index.md

 They stared out the window.
 Tunnel walls and orbital infrastructure swept past.
 Some days they might've scrolled through the day's news or played an episode of something.
 But, lately, they felt better off just dissociating the whole way home.
 It wasn't quite meditation but it felt less exhausting than trying to stay focused on anything at all after work.

-A half-hour spent as a non-entity was interrupted by a ping from Finley's glasses.
+A half-hour spent as a non-entity was interrupted by the tram pinging Finley's glasses.
 Gravity had returned, it was their stop.
 They unbuckled and hurried out of the car.
 They walked along with the light crowd, out of the station and onto the walkway.
 Half a kilometer past endless stacks of apartment modules—about one-third around the wheel—was Finley's door.
 It unlocked and they walked in.

-The space was just under 30 square meters, twelve meters long by two wide.
+The module was about twelve meters long by two wide, though divided into smaller rooms.
 It was modelled after the old shipping containers repurposed to build the first few residential wheels.
 Nowadays, those flats were expensive and considered vintage.
 Finley's place was a modern clone following the de facto standard.

 The front door opened onto one long hallway the length of the module, barely shoulder width.
 Sliding doors opened onto a lounge, bathroom, and bedroom.
 Not much, but at least it was private.
-No kitchen, but the lounge was hooked up to the orbital's pneumatic tube network.
+The lounge was hooked up to the orbital's pneumatic tube delivery network.
 Finley ordered up a lager and a chicken vindaloo burrito, then headed back for a shower.

-Dinner had arrived by the time they were clean and dry and changed into flannel pajamas.
+Dinner had arrived by the time they were clean and dry and had changed into flannel pajamas.
 They walked into the lounge and opened the wall panel to fetch a foil-wrapped cylinder and drink carton.

-They settled into their futon, put on some ambient techno—and their glasses buzzed with an incoming call.
+They settled into their futon, put on some calm ambient music—and their glasses buzzed with an incoming call.
 It was Charley.
 Finley accepted the connection.

 "Hey, good news," xe said.
 "I passed the exam.
 I'm a real wooden boy now."

 "Oh, wow," said Finley.
 "That was fast.
-Congrats.
+Congrats, Pinocchio.
 But, you know, I'm off work now.
 We can set something up next week if you want another tune up session."

 "I know.
 What was it you said?
 Some don't even want us to exist, let alone graduate?"